Inhomogeneous Kinetic Equation for Mixed Neutrinos: Tracing the Missing Energy

 The most significant impact comes from the weak force \smash{$-{\bm\nabla}_\br {\sf\Omega}^{(0)}_{\bp,\br}$}, which can change the neutrino kinetic energy.
 Part of this force originates from gradients in the neutrino number density.
 Our new insight is that an additional component originates from gradients in flavor composition.
 To see this clearly, we rewrite the EOMs~as \begin{widetext}

 where

-is the number flux of neutrinos passing through a surface element of coordinate space at phase-space location $\{\bp,\br\}$, whereas $\bF_{\bp,\br}$ is the same in momentum space, given by the same expression with ${\bm\nabla}_\bp\to{\bm\nabla}_\br$.
-Crucially, this term couples the trace of the density matrix with the polarization vector; taking the trace, we find
+is the number flux of neutrinos passing through a surface element of coordinate space at phase-space location $\{\bp,\br\}$, as seen from the structure analogous to a continuity equation, whereas $\bF_{\bp,\br}$ is the same in momentum space, given by the same expression with ${\bm\nabla}_\bp\to{\bm\nabla}_\br$.
+This term couples the trace of the density matrix with the polarization vector; taking the trace, we find

 \end{widetext} Thus, spatial gradients of the polarization vectors can feed $\nu$ kinetic energy.
-The order of magnitude of this term implies a net rate of energy gain or loss of order $d\epsilon_\bp/dt\simeq \mu/\ell$.
-Over a timescale $\ell$, the energy that a $\nu$ can accumulate is of order $\mu\ll\epsilon_\bp$, so we recover that this is a small effect relative to $\epsilon_\bp$.
+This term implies a net rate of energy gain or loss of order $d\epsilon_\bp/dt\simeq \mu/\ell$.
+Over a timescale $\ell$, the energy that a $\nu$ can accumulate is of order $\mu\ll\epsilon_\bp$, so we recover that this is a small effect \textit{relative} to $\epsilon_\bp$, but large relative to the interaction energy.
 It provides the missing channel by which kinetic and refractive energy can be traded.
-Even a small amount of energy $\mu$ lost (gained) from the large $\nu$ kinetic energy explains the change in the refractive energy, since $U_\mathrm{osc}/K\simeq \mu/\epsilon_\bp$.
+Even a small amount of energy $\mu$ lost (gained) from the large $\nu$ kinetic energy explains the large change in the refractive energy, since $U_\mathrm{osc}/K\simeq \mu/\epsilon_\bp$.

-With the new kinetic equations, we can directly prove that to first order in $r_\mu$ and $r_\ell$, the total energy is indeed conserved because the kinetic energy $K$ is no longer conserved.
-After an integration by parts, we find
+With the new kinetic equations, we can directly prove that to first order in $r_\mu$ and $r_\ell$, the total energy is conserved.
+After integrating by parts, we find

 Substituting the polarization vector part of Eq.~\eqref{eq:tr_flux} in Eq.~\eqref{eq:kinetic_energy_evolution}, we find that it precisely balances the rate of change in the oscillation energy found in Eq.~\eqref{eq:osc_energy_change}.